A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Preliminaries

 \section{Preliminaries}

 For measure theory notations and definitions we follow \cite{afp}.
-Given a metric space $Y$ we will denote by $\M(Y)$ (resp.~$\M(Y ; \R^d)$) the space of bounded Borel measures (resp.~bounded vector Borel measures) on $Y$.
-We denote by $\M^+(Y)$ the set of bounded positive Borel measures on $Y$.
-The total variation measure associated to $\mu \in \M(Y;\R^d)$ will be denoted, as customary, by $|\mu|$.
-We say that a sequence $\{\mu_n\}_n$ in $\M(Y;\R^d)$ converges narrowly to $\mu$ if
+Given a metric space $Y$ we denote by $\M(Y)$, $\M(Y ; \R^d)$, $\M^+(Y)$ the spaces of bounded Borel measures, bounded vector Borel measures, bounded positive Borel measures on $Y$, respectively.
+Throughout the paper, whenever we say that a set or a function is measurable, we always intend Borel measurable, i.e., measurability with respect to the Borel $\sigma$-algebra.
+For a measure $\mu$ we denote its total variation measure by $|\mu|$.
+We say that a sequence of measures $\{\mu_n\}_n$ on $Y$ converges narrowly to $\mu$ if $ \int_Y \f(y) \, d\mu_n(y) \to \int_Y \f(y) \, d \mu(y)$ for all $\f \in C_b(Y)$, where $C_b(Y)$ denotes the set of real valued continuous and bounded functions on $Y$.